Astelor/grad-project/project-plan.md

 ## Power consumption analysis

-# Phase 3: Hardware Securtiy Module
+# Phase 3: Hardware Security Module

 - Not a must, considering the time limitation